-The Miasnik-Rein Trust
+The Miasnik-Rein Scholarships

 A limited number of scholarships of $2,000 each are available to worthy students, one or both of whose parents profess the Jewish faith.
 The scholarship is open to students of the Atlantic Region for the purpose of establishing or continuing exposure to their Jewish heritage by means of an organized program of study, travel, community service or other suitable means.

 Five scholarships per year worth $2,000 each for registration and travel costs of an organized Jewish program.
 Scholarships will be awarded on financial need, merit, and on the availability of funds.
 Submitting a scholarship application does not confirm automatic receipt of a scholarship.
 Priority will be given to first-time applicants.